Sep 26 – Sep 26 | 65 Water Street in Gastown

 a Firehall Arts Centre Presentation

-Inner Elder is a powerful new solo show created and performed by award-winning Cree actress Michelle Thrush.
+Inner Elder is a powerful solo show created and performed by award-winning Cree actress Michelle Thrush.
 Through heartfelt storytelling, Michelle takes the audience on a deeply personal journey of discovery, drawing from real moments of her childhood that shaped her life.
 It has been described as a love letter to community.

 A humorous memoir that weaves together memory, spirit, and land, allowing the audience to witness the magical power of transformation through the powerful magic of… our grandmothers.